USEPA/CIP-service/README.md

 * Open a GitHub issue.
 * Email WATERS Support at WATERS_SUPPORT@epa.gov.

-### Capabilities
+### Current Capabilities

+* Catchment Indexing
+* Point Reach Indexing
+* Network Navigation
+* Watershed Delineation
+* Support Utilities

-To explore the CIP-service API capabilities, see the [OpenAPI documentation](docs/openapi.yml).
+To explore the API capabilities, see the [OpenAPI documentation](docs/openapi.yml).
 Various OpenAPI 3.1 online renderers may be used to see the API rendered as document.
 For example, see the [Swagger Next Editor](https://editor-next.swagger.io/?spec=https://raw.githubusercontent.com/USEPA/CIP-service/main/docs/openapi.yml).
 Such viewers may not allow direct linking in which case the [direct link](https://raw.githubusercontent.com/USEPA/CIP-service/main/docs/openapi.yml) can be used to work around such issues.

 ### Disclaimer